rentzsch/NSKeyedArchiver-butWithNSError/README.md

 I could make a case for NSKeyedArchiver throwing exceptions since as the programmer you can know what you're passing it.
 But it seems wrong that NSKeyedUnarchiver throws exceptions.

-Here is a class responsible for decoding potentially hostile data and it blow up your entire process if things aren't exactly to its liking?!
+Here is a class responsible for decoding potentially hostile data and it blows up your entire process if things aren't exactly to its liking?!
 That's just nuts.

 NSKeyedArchiver+butWithNSError catches exceptions, unravels them and transmogrifies them into NSErrors for you so you can handle them normally (I'm biased, but I recommend [JRErr](https://github.com/rentzsch/JRErr)).